Friday, November 21, 2025

 Despite Jacques and Mathilde’s cloak-and-dagger activities, I didn’t get a sense of exciting intrigue that I would expect from historical literature like this until the end.
 It is only when Jacques hides a small group of children that I became more emotionally involved.
 Much of these parts are written in a very matter-of-fact style.
 The main reason I enjoy this type of book is for its suspenseful, unexpected twists and turns.
 I don’t feel I got enough of that here.

 As for Juliette and the forgotten bookshop, I didn’t find that storyline to be too realistic.
-Not that a novel and its characters have to be completely true-to-life.
+Not that a novel and its characters have to be staunchly true-to-life.
 It’s just that its conclusion is a bit too idealistic.
 Also, like the most of Nazi narrative, this plot is lackluster as well.

 I chose this book because I liked its title – The Forgotten Bookshop of Paris – but in the end, it left me rather disappointed.